-Excellent yard facilities are available for member’s boats that require maintenance and we have access to a modern travel-lift from Savage’s Wharf who conducts the slipping and launching of vessels.
+Excellent yard facilities are available for members' boats requiring maintenance and we have access to a modern travel-lift from Savages Wharf who conduct the slipping and launching of vessels.

 Hardstand facilities and trailer boat space are both available in the club’s paved yard at moderate rates for members.

 Waterfront Dining and Venue Facilities

 RVMYC offers a social experience second to none, for members and friends to enjoy dining in a relaxed atmosphere, and in convivial surroundings near the water’s edge.